Optimal Bayesian estimation of Gaussian mixtures with growing number of components: Main results

-Compared with the minimax rate, our rate has two redundant factors $\bar{k}_n$ and $\log n$.
-The $\log n$ factor is common in the nonparametric Bayesian literature, which often arises due to the popular ``prior mass and testing'' proof technique.
+If the number of components $k^\star$ is fixed, the convergence rate in \cref{thm:mixing} is equivalent to the minimax optimal rate $n^{-1/(4k^\star-2)}$ \citep[][Proposition 7]{wu2018optimal} up to at most a logarithmic factor.
+An additional logarithmic factor is common in the nonparametric Bayesian literature, which often arises due to the popular ``prior mass and testing'' proof technique which we also adopt in this paper.
 We refer to the papers \cite{hoffmann2015adaptive, gao2016rate} for discussions about this phenomenon.
-We also adopt the ``prior mass and testing'' approach and thus misses the $\log n$ factor.

-The $\bar{k}_n$ factor is paid for model selection.
-Unlike the frequentist work \cite{wu2018optimal}, which proposes an estimation algorithm that attains the exact minimax optimal rate with the assumption that the true number of components is known, our Bayesian procedure learns the number of components.
-If we assume a known number of components and thus do not need a prior on the number of components, this $\bar{k}_n$ factor can be removed.
-We may be able to remove this factor using somewhat refined proof techniques without assuming the known number of components.
-For example, some Bayesian works on linear regression \cite{castillo2012needles, martin2017empirical} and Gaussian directed acyclic graph models \cite{cao2019posterior, lee2019minimax} simultaneously achieved model selection consistency and the exact minimax convergence rates for parameters estimation through a careful analysis of the likelihood ratio.
-We will investigate whether the same can be done for Gaussian mixture models in the near future.